claudialyx/qbank_frontend/README.md

 - [x] Connect to back end API
 - [x] Full text search function using Peewee ORM

-#### Extended functionality to be built:
+#### Extended functionality to be built (to be done during free time):
 - [ ] Progress bar for uploading qsf file
-- [ ] A div at the bottom of the screen to display questions selected for to reuse for next survey.
+- [ ] A div at the bottom of the screen to display questions selected to reuse for next survey.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).